install.packages(c("tidyverse", "tidync", "ncmeta", "rstudioapi"))NetCDF (Network Common Data Form) is the OGC standard for storing multidimensional scientific data.

 This notebook evaluates NetCDF files on three levels:

 The following R packages are required.
-If you don’t have them, run this code once in your R console:
+If you don’t have these packages, uncomment this code and run it once in your R console:

 library(tidync) # Tidy interface for NetCDF